zpostfacto/vjson/README.md

   ``const char *`` is possible in most places.
 - No use of exceptions, RTTI, ``iostream``, etc.
 - DOM-style interface: read the whole document into some data structures at once.
-No SAX-style (streaming) interface.
+(No SAX-style / treaming) interface.)
-- Parser only accepts the document as memory block, so entire source must fit in memory.  (``istream``, ``FILE*``, iterator interface, etc)
+- Parser only accepts the document as memory block, so entire source must fit in memory.
+(No ``istream``, ``FILE*``, iterator interface, etc)
 - Printing options: Some basic options for minified or indented.
-  No framework for detailed customization.
+  (No framework for detailed customization.)
 - If parsing fails, provide a good error message with a line number (important for "pretty" / hand-edited JSON) and byte offset (important for "minified" JSON).
 - Parsing options: Comments and trailing commas can be optionally ignored.

 Here are some goals this library doesn't have.
-(Try some of the ones listed below.)
+(If you beed these, try one of the other libraries below.)

 - Remember formatting or comments, to support automated modification of documents
 - Super-fast or efficient.
-This lib aims to not be *grossly* inefficient, but it also aims to avoid doing too much weird/complicated stuff in the name of efficiency.
-See some of the libs below if you need fast parsing, or to load in huge documents.
+This lib aims to not be *grossly* inefficient, but it also avoids weird/complicated stuff in the name of efficiency.
+  See some of the libs below if you need fast parsing or to load in huge documents.
 - Header-only library.
 I consider putting all the guts of the parsing code in a header an anti-pattern.
 - Super streamlined syntax for constructing a DOM in C++ code